Do Huskies and Cats get Along?

 Patience and Perseverance with your pets

 It has taken a long time for Pickles and Luna to be genuinely comfortable with each other.
 Pickles is 11 years old, and Luna is 5 years old (2022).
 We haven’t forced their relationship; we have let it develop at their pace.
-The only thing we have always done is reward calm behavior around each other.
+The only thing we have always done is reward calm behaviour around each other.

 Do Huskies and Cats Get Along.
 Luna, the grey and white blind Siberian Husky, and Pickles, the black cat walking along the path next to the fence at the riverside.